 If you love films like we do, you'll know that Pixar Studios’ hit rate is astonishing.
-In 23 feature films, the studio haven't just made some of the finest animated films ever, they've created some of the most complete and satisfying films.
+In almost half a century of feature films, the studio haven't just made some of the finest animated films ever, they've created some of the most complete and satisfying films in cinematic history.

 What's the formula they follow to turn these amazing animations into peerless examples of cinema?

-Here's what we think are the four principles that guide Pixar’s animators and storytellers; the ingredients that all Pixar films strive to balance perfectly, and that the best do.
+Here's what we think are the four principles that guide Pixar’s animators and storytellers; the ingredients that all Pixar films strive to balance perfectly, and that the best do without equal.

-Between Finding Nemo, WALL-E and Coco alone, Pixar movies have taken us on adventures across oceans, into the cosmos and beyond the land of the living into the Land of the Dead.
+From Finding Nemo to WALL-E to Coco, Pixar movies have taken us on adventures across oceans, into the cosmos and beyond the land of the living into the Land of the Dead.
 But, the reason we care about the spectacular physical journeys Pixar’s characters take is that each is mirrored by a journey of self-discovery.

 Woody learning to share Andy’s affection in Toy Story; Marlin learning to let go of his anxiety in Finding Nemo; Cars hero Lightning McQueen discovering that he needs others – in Pixar’s best movies, as in life, the most important life lessons don’t come easy, but the tears shed along away are always so very worth it.